 Prospective students will apply for admission to either the hybrid track or the on-campus track for the social work major.
-Both tracks offer the same curriculum and require the same knowledge and skill development that focuses on 9 social work competencies and 31 related practice behaviors.
+Both tracks offer the same curriculum and require the same knowledge and skill development.

 Social Work, BSW – Two Tracks